DasinuV0/boids_aura/README.md

 # Boids
-A simulation of a travel of birds' flockes
+A simulation of the movement of a flock.